 Soothing colors.
 Serene scenes that you can escape into.
 The coolness of water and the warmth of sunshine.
-These are just a few examples of what visitors and patients may experience when they view selections of artwork at the new Owensboro Health Regional Hospital.
+These are just a few examples of what visitors and patients may experience when they view selections of artwork at the Owensboro Health Regional Hospital.

 In addition to spacious patient rooms with windows displaying views of water features and lush landscapes, interior décor in the nine-story hospital features original works by local artists and photographers that reflect the familiar, natural surroundings of western Kentucky and southern Indiana.

 Sample Our Collection

 Here are a few of the pieces you will find in and around the new hospital.

 In developing guidelines for artwork, the committee leaned on research about art in healthcare.